youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

 First I needed a small refactor to separate out the build step into two phases.
 In the original design, in order to build a given page, we call `typst build` on its source and then generate the final result embedded in our
 #smallcaps[html] template in one step.
-What we’re going to do
+What we're going to do
 instead is first concurrently call `typst build` on every page and build every artifact first, followed by a second pass to generate all the final pages using our templates.